Gerald Coetzee

 Gerald Coetzee (born 2 October 2000) is a South African cricketer.
 In December 2017, he was named in South Africa's squad for the 2018 Under-19 Cricket World Cup.
 In January 2019, he was named in the South Africa national under-19 cricket team's squad, ahead of their tour to India.
+He is well known for his passionate, aggressive celebrations after taking wickets and has often drawn comparisons to his body language being similar to that of former South African pacer Dale Steyn.

 Career

 Coetzee made his List A debut for Free State in the 2018–19 CSA Provincial One-Day Challenge on 14 October 2018.
 He made his Twenty20 debut for Knights in the 2018–19 CSA T20 Challenge on 12 April 2019.
 He made his first-class debut for Knights in the 2019–20 CSA 4-Day Franchise Series on 7 October 2019.
 In December 2019, he was named in South Africa's squad for the 2020 Under-19 Cricket World Cup.
 In April 2021, he was named in Free State's squad, ahead of the 2021–22 cricket season in South Africa.
 On 1 May 2021, he was signed by the Rajasthan Royals as a replacement for Liam Livingstone, during the 2021 Indian Premier League (IPL).
+In June 2023, Coetzee was added to the Texas Super Kings roster for the inaugural season of Major League Cricket and has time and again showed his interest to joining the Chennai Super Kings franchise as well.
+For the 2024 Indian Premier League, Gerald Coetzee was picked up by Mumbai Indians for ₹5 crores.
+In the IPL 2025 Mega Auction, he was picked by Gujarat Titans for price of ₹2.40 crore on November 25, 2024.